-It was all of it-and it was the glaciers.
+It was all of it--and it was the glaciers.
 The glaciers.
-When we first arrived in Denali and they told us that the entire place had been formed by glaciers, that it had all once been ice and that the mountains and valleys were formed when the might of glaciers receded, shifted and pushed and formed the earth, I looked around in wonder.
+When we first arrived in Denali and they told us that the entire place had been formed by glaciers.
+This place had all once been ice, and that the mountains and valleys were formed when the might of glaciers receded, shifted and pushed and formed the earth.
 These were things I'd heard before, but realized I simply did not understand.
 Why did the glacier move?
 I found myself asking Jean.
 Lucky me, I have my own sixth-grade teacher at the ready, who has answers to many basic science questions at her fingertips.
+Why do the glaciers move? is something a sixth-grader might ask.
 In truth, I do not remember her answer.
-Probably something about the earth warming and the glaciers melting over millennia.
+Something about the glaciers melting over millennia.
 I probably nodded, but my brow was still a little furrowed.

 But as of yesterday, I got it.
 I got it because of what I heard.
-Captain Steve brought our boat with about 50 people very close to Ailiki Glacier, which is part the massive Harding Icefield that covers miles of Alaska.
+Captain Steve brought our boat with about 50 people very close to a glacier, on the Bearing Strait and part the massive Harding Icefield that covers miles of Alaska.
 And I saw something that I've only seen on film: great shards of ice breaking off from a glacier and falling into the sea.
+My heart stopped almost; it was wondrous.
 A woman next to me sucked in her breath, and said she didn't know if we'd see anything like that, her voice full-throated.
-As it happened, we saw the ice calving several times as we stayed moored for some time near the massive glacier.
-It was like seeing the Northern Lights.
+As it happened, we saw the ice calving several times as we stayed moored near the massive glacier.
 There was something familiar, but the experience was at essence foreign, and new.
-The falling ice rumbled from within.
-It groaned and thundered, and moved.
+The falling ice rumbles from within.
+It groans and thunders, and moves.
 What we saw was whole bits of ice falling, but what we heard was a living thing being its living self.
 To hear that sound was to hear the earth.

-A glacier occurs when so much snow falls that some of it never melts.
-The snow compacts even further on the already compact ice.
-Deep within, under the massive weight of all the ice, glaciers become incredibly dense, as more and more snow is added to its weight.
+Captain Steve explained that a glacier grows because after the great snows of a northern winter, some snow never melts.
+That dense weight of that snow compacts even further the already-compact ice.
+Under the massive weight of all the ice, glaciers become incredibly dense, as more snow is added to its weight.
 10,000 years ago, when the temperature warmed, great sheets of this most dense material broke apart and fell into waters.
 They dug scoured out great valleys of stone, earth and granite, pushing these lighter materials along their path.

-As we watch our human world, my friend's insight about what makes change seems frighteningly true.
-We know all of this about the loss of the glaciers, the melting of the arctic ice and the frightening warming of the earth.
+As we watch our human world, my friend's insight about what makes change proves true.
+We know all about the melting of the arctic ice and the earth.
 We have been told many times.
-But what creates change?
+What creates change?
 Action.
 It is this I take home with me now, like the inner rumble of the glacier.
 Action, it says to me.
 It is what we do.
 It is what I do.
 I do not know how all of this will speak to me, change me, and act upon me in the coming months and years.
 Only that action, movement, devotion to life moment by moment, provides some key.

 What will we leave our descendants?
-The possibility, first of all, that they exist–that they have survived.
-And then, evidence somehow that we listened, cared, acted, and in our quintessentially human way, made Beauty.
+The possibility, first of all, that they exist and have survived.
+And then, hope and evidence somehow that we listened, cared, acted, and in our quintessentially human way, made Beauty.
 May we, may I, make Beauty.
-May we find ways to leave something behind for them, the way our ancestors at Newgrange in Ireland left the carved stones for us.
+May we find ways to leave something behind for them, the way our ancestors at Newgrange left the carved stones for us.
 Those stones tell us that they saw the mystery, just as we do now.
-That they lived and marveled and made Beauty.
+They they lived and marveled and made Beauty.
 I don't imagine I will make a megalithic stone mound that will live for eons.
 But together, perhaps, we can build something that will tell them of our Love.
-Which is overwhelming, magical, mystical, one of the densest forces on earth.
+Which is overweaning, magical, mystical, one of the densest forces on earth.
 It, too, can move mountains.